corceslab/CHOIR/README.md

 ## Citation

-CHOIR is on bioRxiv!
-You can find it [here](https://www.biorxiv.org/content/10.1101/2024.01.18.576317v1).
+CHOIR is published in Nature Genetics!
+You can find the publication [here](https://www.nature.com/articles/s41588-025-02148-8).

-Sant et al., CHOIR improves significance-based detection of cell types and states from single-cell data. *bioRxiv* (2024)
+Sant et al., CHOIR improves significance-based detection of cell types and states from single-cell data. *Nature Genetics* (2025)

+Looking for scripts related to the publication?
+Check out the [GitHub page for the publication](https://github.com/corceslab/2025_Sant_CHOIR).

 ## Installation